 Culburra Beach

 This surf beach can get some wicked swells making it excellent for surfers visiting the area.
-It’s also located in a neat little town that is the perfect place to spend the summer holidays, with Jervis Bay and the Shoalhaven nearby.
+It is also patrolled so great for swimming and long lazy walks on the beach.

 Cabbage Tree Beach, Jervis Bay

+This is, in my humble opinion, one of the NSW South Coast best beaches.
 Secluded and virtually untouched, Cabbage Tree Beach is on the Beecroft Peninsula which is part of the Department of Defence Weapon Range.
-At certain times of the day you’ll find local kangaroos on the beach and lots of other wildlife in the surrounding bush.

 Callala Beach, Jervis Bay